 Q. What will elementary school look like in September?

-A. When elementary classes resume September 8, Junior Kindergarten-Grade 8 students will be in school full-time.
+A. When elementary classes resume the week of September 14, Junior Kindergarten-Grade 8 students will be in school full-time.
 The school day will still include 300 minutes of learning each day, and there will still be breaks for recess and lunch.
 Regular classroom numbers will remain the same, although desks will be reorganized to allow as much physical distancing as possible.

 Other aspects of the planned day include: